2600hz/kazoo5/doc/engineering/installing-on-mac.md

 # Installing on Mac (for development)

 ## Prerequisite
-These steps are required mostly to build Erlang using Kerl and later build Kazoo.
+These steps are required mostly to build Erlang using Kerl and later build {% BRAND_NAME %}.
 Kerl is recommended although brew can manage multiple Erlang versions.

 If macOS version is older than 10.14, Mojave, please make sure you have run `xcode-select --install` to install various build tools that are available(such as zlib).